Here’s a series of links to help you follow Jesus’ footsteps each day of Holy Week.

 Luke 23:54b tells us that the disciples rested on the Sabbath day.
 I don’t believe it would have been quite so restful inwardly, but it seems as though they continued in the patterns and rhythms of life they had developed throughout their lives.

 Inner monologue: In what ways do I live as though Jesus is dead?
-How often do I make decisions relying upon human strength or reason rather than on the power of God?
+How often do I make decisions relying upon human strength or reason rather than on the power of God or upon His Word?
 Am I broken and empty when I imagine a world without Jesus or is it business as usual?
 Will the patterns and rhythms of life I’m choosing now be helpful when I go through tough times?
+How can I prepare myself to notice His work in the tough times?
+How can I hear His voice when all the other voices are so loud and my emotional state is overwhelming me?

 Matthew 27:1-61; Mark 15:1-47; Luke 23:1-56; John 18:28-19:42